-- Your child may need blood, urine, or bowel movement tests before his surgery.
-He may also need x-rays, an ultrasound, or scans of his liver and gallbladder.
-Talk to your child's healthcare provider about these or other tests he may need.
+- Your baby may need blood, urine, or bowel movement tests before surgery.
+He or she may also need x-rays, an ultrasound, or scans liver and gallbladder scans.
+Talk to your baby's surgeon about these or other tests he or she may need.
 Write down the date, time, and location for each test.

-- Your child's bowel may need to be emptied and cleaned out before the surgery.
-Healthcare providers may give him a liquid medicine called an enema.
-This will be put into his rectum to help empty his bowel.
+- Your baby's bowel may need to be emptied and cleaned out before the surgery.
+Healthcare providers may give him or her a liquid medicine called an enema.
+This will be put into your baby's rectum to help empty his or her bowels.

 WHAT WILL HAPPEN:

 Your baby's surgeon will make an incision on the upper right side of your baby's abdomen.
 He or she will remove the blocked bile ducts.
 Your baby's liver will be connected to his or her small intestine.
 This creates a new duct to drain bile from your baby's liver.
 Your baby's surgeon may inject a dye to check for any leaks in the new duct.
 The incision will be closed with stitches or staples.
 A bandage will be placed over the incision.

 Your baby will be taken to a room to rest until he or she is fully awake.
 He or she will be monitored closely for any problems.
 Do not get your baby out of bed until his or her surgeon says it is okay.
 He or she will then be taken to his or her hospital room.

 - Your baby has a cold or the flu.

 - You have questions or concerns about your baby's surgery.

 Your baby may bleed more than expected or get an infection.
 Pressure or fluid may build up in his or her blood vessels or abdomen.
 Your baby may have an increased risk for poor nutrition and growth.
 His or her liver may scar or stop working properly.
 The new duct may stop working and your baby may need another surgery.